 - FCNR (B): FCNR (B) Accounts are maintained for foreign currency term deposits from outside India.
 Again, the principal and interest are tax-free, so usage of a PAN Card is not mandatory and can be substituted with Form 60.

 In summary, a PAN card is not mandatory if you want to open a NRI Bank Account or book NRI FD in India.
-But for other interests such as carrying out investments in Indian Market in asset classes such as Mutual Funds, Real Estate, Stocks, PMS etc., a PAN Card is mandatory.
+But for other interests such as carrying out investments in Indian Market in asset classes such as Mutual Funds, Real Estate, Stocks, PMS, etc. a PAN Card is mandatory.
 It is also a mandatory document if you are filing an income tax return in India.
-Let’s get a clearer image on this doubt in the next segment.
+Let’s get a clearer image of this doubt in the next segment.

-Q. Which bank NRI can open account without PAN Card?
+Q. Which Bank NRI can Open an Account without PAN Card?

 Answer: In all banks!
 You don’t need a PAN Card to open your Bank Account.
 You can use Form 60 alternatively.